-I wanted to start easy.
-So of course it was a 3D shooter game (bits and pieces still exist on the net – search for Final Strike).
-After about a year of work with a small team of friends, this lead to nothing (luckily I had my parents supporting me financially).
+My plan was to start easy.
+So of course it was a 3D shooter game (bits and pieces still exist on the net – search for Final Strike - The Cyber Menace).
+After about a year of work with a gang of friends, this lead to nothing (luckily I had my parents supporting me financially at that time).

-Well, not quite “nothing”.
-I found a job at a start-up company.
+Well, not quite nothing.
+The project got me a job at a start-up.
 We were doing mobile development, for the first ever Windows powered phone – the Orange SPV Classic (running Smartphone 2002).
 Way before the world had iPhones.
 The first app I made was nominated Pocket PC Magazine’s “best productivity” tool for the year.
 Not bad.

-However, this didn’t last for long.
-I wanted to be on my own, so I left and started a small company.
+But I wanted to be on my own, so I left and started my own business.
 I did a lot of Windows Mobile, Windows CE development for some European carriers and mobile phone distributors.
-O2, Vodafone, Movistar, Telia, Alice, Dangaard Telecom.
-Nice people, interesting projects.

 The circumstances changed and I was offered a job in the automotive industry.
 I became a software architect at Continental AG, in their infotainment department.
 Good fun, more importantly the position put more structure and order in my work process.